Square root of a multivector of Clifford algebras in 3D: A game with signs: Notation

+The MV $\A$ is called a square root of $\B$.
 In Eq.~\eqref{AA} the square $\A^2$ has been expanded in the orthonormal basis where $b_0,\mathbf{b},\cB$ and $I\equiv I_3 $ denote, respectively, a scalar, a vector ($\bb=b_1\e{1}+b_2\e{2}+b_3\e{3}$), a bivector ($\cB=b_{12}\e{12}+b_{23}\e{23}+b_{13}\e{13}$) and a pseudoscalar.
-However, the representation~\eqref{mvAA} of MV $\A$ is not convenient for our problem.
-Therefore, for algebras \cl{3}{0}, \cl{0}{3}, \cl{1}{2}, and \cl{2}{1} we introduce a more symmetric representation,
+The representation~\eqref{mvAA} is not convenient for our problem, therefore, for all 3D algebras \cl{3}{0}, \cl{0}{3}, \cl{1}{2}, and \cl{2}{1} a more symmetric representation is introduced,